 As a follow-up to our list of the 10 Most Successful CEO College Drop-outs, we wanted to feature celebrities who also did not finish school but became popular.
-But then again, we asked: Aren’t there a lot of stars who did not go to school?
+But then again, aren’t there a lot of stars who did not go to school?

-We figured it will be more inspiring and interesting to showcase famous celebrities who not only studied but also received a college degree from either of the two prestigious US schools, Harvard University and Yale University.
+We figured it will be more inspiring and interesting to showcase famous celebrities who not only studied but also received a diploma from either of the two prestigious US schools, Harvard University and Yale University.

 Here is our list of the 10 popular stars who went to Harvard or Yale for their undergraduate degrees.